Committing to Policy Action for

 California’s Decarbonization and Air Quality Goals

-The California Hydrogen Leadership Summit will explore the policies, programs and incentives needed in 2022 to accelerate production, use, and storage of hydrogen, which is essential to California’s ability to meet emissions goals and address climate protection, air quality, energy resilience and sustainable economic growth needs.
+The California Hydrogen Leadership Summit explores the policies, programs and incentives needed to accelerate production, use, and storage of hydrogen, which is essential to California’s ability to meet emissions goals and address climate protection, air quality, energy resilience and sustainable economic growth needs.

 Join leaders from the energy sector, transportation, industry, academia and representatives from California state government, including legislative and administrative staff responsible for implementing climate change, air quality, energy diversity and conservation policies.

 - Why hydrogen is crucial in the fight against climate change

 - How renewable hydrogen can be a pillar in California’s environmental and economic development strategy

 - Ways to deploy hydrogen for California grid reliability and resilience

 - How to establish hydrogen hubs for “hard to decarbonize” industrial clusters

 - Next steps to enable FCEVs to help California meets Its Zero Emission Vehicle (ZEV) goals